gcporras/OSX-Provisioner/README.md

 ==============================

 Repository for provisioning my osx machine.
+To install from scratch.
 Run the command:

+    source bootstrap.sh

+If Xcode Command Line Tools and Ansible are already installed, you can run the command:

     ansible-playbook site.yml -i hosts_inventory --tags "<tag_names>"

-List of posible tags:
+List of tags:
 - debug: For debugging purposes.
 - homebrew: Install homebrew and the list of brews provided.